 If you haven’t seen this famous sitcom yet, we’d recommend it as one of the best wedding planning shows to add to your list.
 HIMYM is about Ted Mosby recounting the story of how he met his wife (who doesn’t make an appearance until the very last episode of the show) through a series of hilarious flashbacks.
 It’s the perfect balance of lightheartedness, humor, and drama to lift your spirits during a planning sesh.

 In this Lifetime original docuseries, couples from opposite ends of the financial spectrum date and try to navigate their very different lifestyles.
 Watch what happens as they deal with unsupportive family members, try to align on spending priorities, and plan weddings.

 Obsessed with the Real Housewives franchise?
 We think you’ll love Married to Medicine, which takes place in Atlanta and follows the lives of successful women who are either married to doctors or practicing as doctors themselves.
 In the same vein as Housewives, this wedding reality show serves up plenty of drama and sass as the women try to balance their home lives, social circles, and careers.

 An oldie but goodie (the show first aired in 2014), 90 Day Fiancé is a dramatic—but addictive—look at couples who meet online, date long-distance, and must then decide if they’re ready to get married after just 90 days.
 It’s entertaining enough to watch while you focus on other wedding planning tasks, or you can press pause on your to-do list and immerse yourself in the whirlwind of the show.

-Best shows to watch on Amazon Prime Video
+Best Wedding TV Shows to Watch on Amazon Prime Video

 If you already have an Amazon Prime subscription, you can enjoy Amazon Prime Video at no extra cost.
 You can also purchase a Prime Video-only subscription for $8.99 a month or sign up for Amazon Prime, which starts at $12.99 per month.